lchski/hoc-questions-analysis/README.md

 ### Website to view question and answer data

 This project and the processed data are both in pretty good shape.
 A great next step would be to set up a simple interface to the data, to easily peruse the questions and responses.
-I’ve a [datasette instance](https://github.com/simonw/datasette) in mind, but invite you to run with this however you like.
+I’ve put together [a datasette instance](https://hoc-written-questions.glitch.me/data/questions_and_responses) ([check out `simonw/datasette` if you don’t know it already](https://github.com/simonw/datasette)), but invite you to run with this however you like.
 If you do something with it, please [let me know](https://twitter.com/lchski)!

 ### Sessional papers